 Multiple studies have shown that children and adults who read do better in school or work.
 Reading reduces stress, increases focus, and improves analytical thinking, vocabulary, memory and writing skills.Manna Project's library is the first of its kind in the Chillos Valley and has a full range of books, games, puzzles and other intellectually stimulating activities for all ages.

 Ecuador has an urgent need for knowledge on nutrition and disease prevention.
-The Preventative Health Center provides access to resources for mental health, birth control, disease prevention, management and general wellbeing.
-The Center features lectures from local experts, monthly group discussions, health fairs and immunization days.
+The Preventative Health Education program provides access to resources for mental health, birth control, disease prevention, management and general wellbeing.
+The program features lectures from local experts, monthly group discussions, health fairs and immunization days.
 Ecuadorian public schools do not teach health or sex education; many young people visit the center seeking information.

 Small Business Development